highcharts/highcharts/docs/dependency-wheel.md

 [iframe /samples/embed/highcharts/demo/dependency-wheel]

-The data strucure, as well as the concept of nodes and links, is identical to those of the [Sankey diagram](https://www.highcharts.com/docs/chart-and-series-types/sankey-diagram).
+The data structure, as well as the concept of nodes and links, is identical to those of the [Sankey diagram](https://www.highcharts.com/docs/chart-and-series-types/sankey-diagram).